 Hold Public Hearing for Series 2020 A-D Limited Obligation Bond Financing.

-Motion to approve the Series 2020 A-D Limited Obligation Bond Financing.
+Motion to approve the Series 2020 A-D Limited Obligation Bond Financing made now, but to go into effect after the required 24-hour period and with any additional comments reviewed.

 Susan Fearrington, Finance Director